Beekeeping School Provides Training for New Beekeepers

 English is the controlling language of this page.
 To the extent there is any conflict between the English text and the translation, English controls.

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

-Honeybees are important to Robeson and surrounding counties.
-Honeybees are also important throughout America and, in fact, throughout the world.
+Honeybees are not only important to Robeson and surrounding counties, but they are important throughout America and, in fact, throughout the world.
 They have been found in all parts of the world except the extreme polar regions.
 Honeybees are one of the most fascinating insects in the world.
-They have a society of their own, and in many respects, each colony is like a small city.
-It has regular streets and alleys for the passage of its inhabitants, and those streets are kept clean.
-In some ways, it is like the human city, but it is organized on a different scheme so that its goal is the survival of the fittest.
+They have a society of their own, and in many respects each colony is like a small city.
+It has regular streets and alleys for the passage of its inmates and those streets are kept clean.
+In some respect it is like the human kind of city, but in another way, it is organized on a different scheme that has for its goal the survival of the fittest.

 Studies indicate about 90 crops in the United States depend on bees for pollination.
 Bees will travel up to 55,000 miles to collect pollen and nectar.
 They will visit over 2.6 million flowers to produce one pound of honey.
 One out of every three mouthfuls of food we eat comes from bee-pollinated plants.
 A Cornell University study says pollinated agricultural crops are valued at $14.6 billion to our nation’s economy.

 Persons can also obtain more information by attending the Robeson County Area Beekeepers Association Monthly Meetings.
 The meetings are held the third Tuesday of the month at 6:30 p.m. at the O.P.
 Owens Agricultural Center.
 The next scheduled meeting is January 16.